 Here the division between Butler and Wittig is set exactly around the prospects of sex abolition as a viable political end.
 For Butler, the political potential of gender is an inevitable feature of ‘subversion’.
 Even as it secures an indispensable role for gender politics within the emancipatory left, this approach places a firm ceiling on the potential for an abolitionist gender politics.
 For Butler gender is a continually appearing point of departure, and inevitability.

 I cannot side with Butler’s pessimism.
 There is no reason that an end to hospitals declaring infant’s genders and more could not be achieved (although this could never occur as some shallow institutional reform alone, suggesting the need for revolutionary movement).
-Our concern is less with the nominal violence behind gendering itself as the physical brutality such social edifices require: hospitals dividing infants ‘boys’ and ‘girls’ directly leads to the surgical ‘correction’ of the intersex infants unfortunate to fall outside ready discrete categorisation.
+Our concern is less with the nominal violence behind gendering itself as the physical brutality such social edifices require: hospitals dividing infants ‘boys’ and ‘girls’ directly leads to the surgical ‘correction’ of the intersex infants unfortunate to fall outside ready discrete categorization.
 (Usually with devastating lifelong consequences, given the aimlessness and indelicacy of such operations.)
 Physical brutality can here be seen to arise clearly from ‘violence’ in Butler’s vaguer sense of the word, and it is for this reason that we side with Wittig in urging for political abolition.